Dr. Daniel Persaud (Postdoctoral Researcher)

-Dr. Michael Davern (Postdoctoral Fellow)
+Dr. Michael Davern (Postdoctoral Researcher)

 Michael joined the group in September 2025 as a postdoctoral research fellow, working to understand the fate of fluorinated compounds in the atmosphere.
 Michael began his chemistry career at Wake Forest University, where he received his B.S. in Chemistry and Spanish, with research projects in organic synthesis and computational chemistry.
 (2021) He completed his PhD in Analytical Chemistry at the University of North Carolina at Chapel Hill in 2025, advised by Dr. Jason Surratt.
 His dissertation research focused on measurements of gas-phase fluorinated compounds, culminating in a month-long mobile field deployment.
 In his free time, Michael enjoys cooking and loves traveling to new places.